jarek-foksa/xel/README.md

 Some themes require additional fonts to be linked or embedded.
 Use Google Fonts service to generate necessary code.

-- Galaxy, Material and Vanilla themes - [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).
+- Material and Vanilla themes - [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).
 For non-latin scripts, also include [Noto Sans](https://fonts.google.com/specimen/Noto+Sans).
 - MacOS theme - Relies on fonts provided by the operating system, you don't have to link anything.

 ## Development